ifilot/opengl-cpp-course/lesson02/README.md

 occ-lesson-02
 ```

+If the compilation is not working or if the program shows weird behavior, please check the [troubleshooting section](../README.md#troubleshooting).

 ## The model
 In this lesson, we are going to focus on the different matrix operations that are applied to a model in order to render it on the screen.
 In the [previous lesson](../lesson01/README.md), we used a flat triangle as our model.
 In this lesson, we are going to use a cube where each face of the cube has a different color.
 The cube is rotated around the (1,1,1) axes as shown by the image below